Skip to main content

 The design logic of traditional firewalls is that a port number would identify the service and the protocol.
 In traditional firewalls, i.e., packet-filtering firewalls, everything is allowed and blocked mainly based on the following:

-- IP source address
+• IP source address

-- IP destination address
+• IP destination address

-- Source or port number
+• Source TCP or UDP port number

-- Destination or port number
+• Destination TCP or UDP port number

 Let’s consider this very simplified example.
-If you want to block traffic, you need to block the traffic from source port 80, i.e., the port number used by by default.
-If you want to allow HTTPS traffic, you should allow the traffic from source port number 443, i.e., the port number used by HTTPS.
+If you want to block traffic, you need to block the TCP traffic from source TCP port 80, i.e., the port number used by HTTP by default.
+If you want to allow HTTPS traffic, you should allow the traffic from source TCP port number 443, i.e., the port number used by HTTPS.
 Obviously, this is not efficient because there are other default port numbers that we need to include.
 Furthermore, the service can be running on a non-default port number.
-Someone can run an server on port 53 or 6667.
+Someone can run an HTTP server on port 53 or 6667.

 Visit Service Name and Transport Protocol Port Number Registry (opens in new tab) to learn more about the default port number and to answer the following questions.